Teen rom-coms are enjoying a modern renaissance right now and a lot of that popularity can be traced back to the success of the

 Mila Kunis and Justin Timberlake are at the helm of

 Friends With Benefits.
-In the rom-com, they play fast friends whose laid-back relationship becomes complicated once they start having sex with each other.
+In the rom-com, they play fast friends whose laid-back relationship becomes complicated once they start being intimate with each other.
 Although these characters are much older than Lara Jean and Peter, both duos are tested when their friendship becomes something more.
 Friends With Benefits is streaming on Netflix.

 Greta Gerwig's beloved